MichaelB7/Crafty/README.md

        Tracy Riegle, Hershey, PA.
        Peter Skinner, Edmonton, AB  Canada.

- No particular members responsible for any specific aspect of Crafty, although Rpbert Hyatt wrote 99%+ of the existing code, excepting the Magic move stuff by Pradu Kaanan, syzygy code written by Ronal de Mann, and the epd stuff written by S. Edwards.
+ No particular members responsible for any specific aspect of Crafty, although Rpbert Hyatt wrote 99%+ of the existing code, excepting the Magic move stuff by Pradu Kaanan, syzygy code written by Ronald de Man, and the epd stuff written by S. Edwards.

  All rights reserved.
 No part of this program may be reproduced in any form or by any means, for other than your personal use, without the express written permission of the authors.
 This program may not be used in whole, nor in part, to enter any computer chess competition without written permission from the authors.
 Such permission will include the requirement that the program be entered under the name "Crafty" so that the program's ancestry will be known.